Basin Reserve: Establishment and development

-The area that is now Basin Reserve was originally a lake (known as the Basin Lake), and there were plans to connect it to the sea by a canal to make it an alternative inner city harbour, with major warehouses and factories alongside it.
-However, the massive 1855 Wairarapa earthquake uplifted the area nearly 1.8 m and turned the lake into a swamp.
-Due to the colonists' English roots, sport, particularly cricket, was a vital part of the community's way to relax.
-However, no land had been allocated by the city planners for recreational reserves.
-Although natural grounds, such as the Te Aro flat, provided a small area for matches, the colonists wanted more recreational land than they had.
-The matter became dire as buildings began to be erected on these plains, as flat land was hard to find in the mountainous Wellington.
-So, after the 1855 earthquake, which historians estimate measured magnitude 8, influential citizens seized the chance in 1857 to suggest that the new land be drained and made into a recreational reserve.
-The Wellington council accepted the proposal and on 3 February 1863 prisoners from the Mount Cook Gaol began to level and drain the new land.
+The area that is now the Basin Reserve was originally a swamp or lagoon, part of a large wet swampy area which extended almost to the harbour and west past Tory Street, fed by the Waitangi Stream from Newtown.
+The site was surveyed by William Mein Smith in 1840, with a view to deepening the Basin and connecting it to the sea by a canal to create an alternative mooring place, with warehouses and factories along the proposed canal which would run between Cambridge and Kent Terraces along the line of the stream: an 1841 map names the area as 'Proposed Basin and Canal'.
+The land was set aside as the Basin Reserve and the Canal Reserve.
+However, the 1855 Wairarapa earthquake uplifted the area nearly 1.8 m and partially drained the swamp.

+Sport, particularly cricket, was a vital part of the mostly-English community's way to relax, but no land had been allocated by the city planners for recreational reserves.
+Areas such as the Te Aro flat provided small spaces for matches, but the colonists wanted more land for recreational use.
+The matter became dire as buildings began to be erected on the limited flat land available in hilly Wellington.
+After the 1855 earthquake, influential citizens seized the chance in 1857 to suggest that the new land raised at the Basin Reserve be drained and made into a recreational reserve and cricket ground.
+The Wellington Provincial Council accepted the proposal and on 3 February 1863 prisoners from Mount Cook Gaol began to level and drain the new land.
 The swamp was drained by September and a fence and hedges were placed around the entire area.
-However, massive population influxes from 1863 to 1866 (caused mostly by the Parliament being situated in Wellington) hampered construction on the Basin Reserve as workers were pulled to other areas.
+However, massive population influxes from 1863 to 1866 (caused mostly by Parliament being moved to Wellington) hampered construction on the Basin Reserve as workers were pulled to other areas.

 After a council meeting on 11 December 1866 the Basin Reserve became Wellington's official cricket ground.
+The cricketers soon organised drainage and other improvements to the ground.
 No cattle or horses were allowed in the ground and only small hedges and shrubs were allowed to be planted so as not to hamper cricket games.
-Soon after, on 11 January 1868, the first game of cricket was played, although the ground had numerous stones and thistles on it, which the umpire later apologised for as some players got injured from them.
+Soon after, on 11 January 1868, the first game of cricket was played, although the ground had numerous stones and thistles on it, which the umpire later apologised for as some players got injured.
 Although it was the opening day, no ceremony or music was played, nor was the opening advertised with banners.

-Soon after that first event, the Highland Games began to be held at the Basin Reserve.
-The games were organised by the Wellingtonian Caledonian Society, of which their headquarters, The Caledonian Hotel, still stands towards the south of the Basin Reserve.
-The society offered up prize money which brought many competitors to the region.
-Due to their success, the society petitioned to have new grandstands built at the western end of the Basin Reserve.
-They would measure 44 by 20 ft and would cost approximately £250–£300.
-The stands would also hold food stalls and ground keepers.
-However, for the following years, even up until reportedly 1872, the Basin Reserve grounds were still extremely swampy, with small pools of swamp water and various weeds and shrubs sprouting over the fields.
+As late as 1871, the Basin Reserve grounds were still extremely soft, with small pools of swamp water and various weeds and shrubs sprouting over the fields.
 In late 1872, horses were used to level the playing field and this greatly improved the conditions.